Paroxetine (By mouth)

 - You may need to take this medicine for a month or longer before you feel better.
 If you feel that the medicine is not working well, do not take more than your normal dose.
 Call your doctor for instructions.

 - This medicine should come with a Medication Guide.
 Ask your pharmacist for a copy if you do not have one.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Some foods and medicines can affect how paroxetine works.
+- Some medicines can affect how paroxetine works.
 Tell your doctor if you are using any of the following:

 - Buspirone, cimetidine, digoxin, fentanyl, fosamprenavir/ritonavir, lithium, procyclidine, risperidone, St John's wort, tamoxifen, theophylline, tramadol, or tryptophan supplements

 - Blood thinner (including warfarin)